L-Blondy/up-fetch/README.md

 Use the `onStreamRequest` and `onStreamResponse` options to handle streaming for both upload and download operations.

+Both streaming handlers receive:

+- an `event` containing the `chunk` of data with some metadata: `totalBytes` `transferredBytes`
-Both handlers receive an `event` object and the `request` or `response`
+- the `request` or `response`

-The totalBytes property of the event is read from the request / response header "Content-Length".
+The `totalBytes` property of the event is read from the `"Content-Length"` header.
 When streaming a request, if the header is not present, the total bytes are read from the request body.

 The event also contains the chunk of data that was streamed.
 The chunk is a Uint8Array that can be decoded is needed